 Hours: Mon.–Fri., 8:30 a.m.–5:30 p.m.; Sat., 9:30 a.m.–5 p.m.
 Call the farm for updates on availability before you go.

 2. Rocky Point Farm

-Pick-your-own blueberries at Rocky Point Farm opened on July 8 this year, so get there while they last!
-At a palatable price of $2.85 per pound, you’ll be back for more freshly grown berries throughout the whole season.
-Check the website for directions on how to pick the blueberries or find recipes on how to incorporate them in to delicious dishes.
+Pick-your-own blueberries at Rocky Point Farm opens on July 13 this year, so get there while they last!
+At a palatable price of $2.95 per pound, you’ll be back for more freshly grown berries throughout the whole season.
+Pickers are required to wear masks and groups should remain socially distanced.
+When paying, there should only be one adult from your party waiting in line.
+Additionally, washing stations will be available. heck the website for directions on how to pick the blueberries or find recipes on how to incorporate them in to delicious dishes.